-In addition to the typical outside plant loose tube fiber optical cable design, manufacturers increasingly are offering loose tube designs with dry-gel or nogel construction.
+In addition to the typical outside plant loose tube fiber optical cable design, certain manufacturers are offering loose tube designs with dry-gel or no-gel construction.
 Certain of these cables are designed to be used indoors, or both indoors and outdoors.
 The advantage of using such loose tube designs is a lower cost per cabled fiber meter.
-However, we believe termination and installation is not convenient as with a tight-buffered cable construction.
+However, we believe that such cables are not as rugged as the cable constructions we offer and that termination and installation is not as convenient as with a tight buffered cable construction.
 The individual fibers are not as well protected mechanically and therefore can be subject to more stress during the cable installation, particularly around tight corners, and at the point of termination.

-Tight-buffered Fiber Optic Cable.
-Tight-buffered fiber optic cable consists of optical fibers that have a primary buffer coating and an additional, heavier secondary tight buffered coating that is placed on each individual optical fiber for added protection.
+Tight buffered Fiber Optic Cable.
+Tight buffered fiber optic cable consists of optical fibers that have a primary buffer coating and an additional, heavier secondary tight buffered coating that is placed on each individual optical fiber for added protection.
 This combined buffer coating is typically six times thicker than the buffer used in loose tube fiber optic cables, providing much greater mechanical and environmental protection for each individual optical fiber.
 To form the fiber optic cable, groups of buffered optical fibers are combined with aramid yarn and sometimes other strength elements and covered with an outer protective jacket.
-Certain tight-buffered fiber optic cable designs are specifically for indoor use only.
-Since indoor use only tight-buffered fiber optic cables are not designed for outdoor installation, there is no need for gel or other fillings to protect against moisture.
-Tight-buffered fiber optic cables address many of the shortfalls presented by loose tube cable.
-It is significantly easier and faster to terminate because, without the messy gel, it requires no cleaning and little preparation.
-However, due to the amount of buffer material used in tight-buffered fiber optic cable, it can be too unwieldy and costly for long-haul, high fiber count applications.
-Furthermore, standard indoor tight-buffered fiber optic cable is not designed to withstand the additional environmental challenges presented by outdoor use.
+Certain tight buffered fiber optic cable designs are specifically for indoor use only.
+Since indoor use only tight buffered fiber optic cables are not designed for outdoor installation, there is no need for gel or other fillings to protect against moisture.
+Tight buffered fiber optic cables address many of the shortfalls presented by loose tube cable.
+We believe they are easier and faster to terminate because, without the messy gel of some loose tube cables, tight buffered cables require no cleaning and little preparation.
+However, due to the amount of buffer material used in tight buffered fiber optic cable, these cables can be too costly for high fiber count long-haul, metropolitan and access network applications.
+Furthermore, standard indoor tight buffered fiber optic cable is not designed to withstand the additional environmental challenges presented by outdoor use.

-In addition to indoor only tight-buffered fiber optic cable designs, there are also tight-buffered fiber optic cables designed to be used both indoor and outdoors.
-In many fiber optic cable installations, loose tube fiber optic cables are terminated at building entrances and spliced to standard indoor tight-buffered fiber optic cable, which is run indoors.
+In addition to indoor only tight buffered fiber optic cable designs, there are also tight buffered fiber optic cables designed to be used both indoor and outdoors.
+In many fiber optic cable installations, loose tube fiber optic cables are terminated at building entrances and spliced to standard indoor tight buffered fiber optic cable, which is run indoors.
 We believe this installation method is not optimal due to the considerable time and expense associated with these multiple terminations and the potential for ongoing fiber failures and optical signal loss at the termination points.
-The introduction of indoor/outdoor tight-buffered fiber optic cable enjoys all of the benefits of standard tight-buffered fiber optic cable, but its design, fabrication techniques and materials enable it to survive the range of conditions presented by outdoor installations.
-These same characteristics can make indoor/outdoor tight-buffered cable more rugged and survivable even in indoor only installations where, for example, there can be long pulling distances through conduits with a variety of bends and corners.
+We pioneered the use of indoor/outdoor tight buffered fiber optic cables to alleviate these issues.
+Indoor/outdoor tight buffered fiber optic cable enjoys all of the benefits of standard tight buffered fiber optic cable, but its design, fabrication techniques and materials enable it to survive the range of conditions presented by outdoor installations.
+These same characteristics can make indoor/outdoor tight buffered cable more rugged and survivable even in indoor only installations where, for example, there can be long pulling distances through conduits with a variety of bends and corners.
 Additional outdoor environmental challenges might include exposure to moisture, ultra-violet radiation and a variety of microorganisms, animals and insects.